 November Special Election (Constitutional Amendments)

 Jerri Jones of the Elections Office presented the list of judges and alternate judges based on the list provided by the Party Chairs.
 Jones stated that the Democratic Party Chair completely submitted her list and the Republican Party submitted a list of names with not precinct assignments or contact information.
 After communicating with the Republican Party Chair she was unable to get commitments for anyone to be a Judge and left the Country before submitting a precinct assignment, informed Jones.
-Jones informed the Court that she had submitted that list to the Voter Registration for them to look up each worker and provide her a precinct and address so that training material a election information can be provided to those on the list.
+Jones informed the Court that she had submitted that list to Voter Registration for them to look up each worker and provide her a precinct and address so that training material and election information can be provided to those on the list.

 MaryBell Lockhart explained the process and provided her input as the Democratic Party Chair.

-Judge Cano asked Lockhart if Monica McBride, the Republican Party Chair, would have been completed her report as hers was, would she be able to submit the proper documentation to the workers.
+Judge Cano asked Lockhart if Monica McBride, the Republican Party Chair, would have completed her report as hers was, had she been able to submit the proper documentation to the workers.
 Lockhart stated it would help.

 Commissioner Ortega moved to approve the list of Judges and Alernates for the 2015-2016 Election Year.
 Commissioner Pallanez seconded the motion and the motion passed unanimously.